phetsims/decaf/README.md

 # Decaf

-PhET maintains support for Java simulations through a commercial product called CheerpJ.
+PhET maintains support for Java simulations through a commercial product called CheerpJ, which allows Java code to run in an HTML5 page.
 This document outlines the process for building and deploying Java simulations.

 ## Install CheerpJ